PROJECT · TOK0 / FIELD COMPRESSION UNIT

 name = "string"

 # Required.
-List of command prefixes this rule applies to.
+Command prefixes this rule applies to.

 # Matched against the full command line, longest-prefix-wins.